starkbank/sdk-elixir/README.md

 ## Overview

-This is a simplified pure Elixir SDK to ease integrations with the Auth and Charge sections of the [Stark Bank](https://starkbank.com) [API](https://docs.api.starkbank.com/?version=latest) v1.
+This is a simplified pure Elixir SDK to ease integrations with the Auth and Charge services of the [Stark Bank](https://starkbank.com) [API](https://docs.api.starkbank.com/?version=latest) v1.

 ## Installation